 Walter Bakowski is a Melbourne-based artist specialising in photography, video and written word.
-We chat with Walter about his background, what drives his creativity and about his latest book Manières D’être, images from which accompany this interview.
+We chat about Walter’s background, creativity and motivations and about the new book Manières D’être, images from which accompany this interview.

 Tell us a little bit about yourself and how you first got started in photography.